Interviews play a critical role in our assessment of candidates and are required prior to acceptance into the program.

 Early Action applicants can interview from July through the end of September on a first come, first served basis.
 We will continue to release new interview times throughout the open interview period, so check back frequently if you do not find a date or time that suits your schedule.
 Prepare to be flexible based on interview availability.

-Interview times are limited, so we kindly ask that you schedule your interview only if you intend to submit a completed application by Friday, 7 September 2018.
+Interview times are limited, so we kindly ask that you schedule your interview only if you intend to submit a completed application by the Early Action deadline.
 In order to be considered for admission, your application must be submitted and the application fee paid by the deadline.